Applications due December 1st, 2022

 The Germantown Community Scholarship Fund, Inc. (“GCSF”) has been dedicated to helping graduating seniors finance their post high school education for over two decades.
 While the Fund’s focus continues to be on student scholarships, the board is also committed to Germantown School District teachers for their efforts in helping these students develop.

-Since 2004, over $37,250 has been awarded to 65 deserving educators.
+Since 2004, over $42,250 has been awarded to 70 deserving educators.
 Through the efforts of dedicated volunteers, the MudSplash Run for Fun was established in 2015 and is specifically dedicated to raise money for our Germantown educators.
 We are pleased to announce that the grant amount has increased from $500 to $1,250 in 2018!
-We are looking to award $5,000 in grants this year!
+We award $5,000 in grants each year!

 We understand that to successfully help students grow, teachers must broaden your knowledge through conferences and workshops.
-We also understand that limited district funding may preclude teachers from attempting new and creative methods of improving your students’ academic performance and classroom experience.
-To help lessen the financial burden of teachers’ development courses and to encourage innovative classroom projects, we are offering grants of up to $1,250 to reimburse Germantown School District teachers for costs incurred in connection with attending professional development courses that will relate directly to your students or implementing classroom and educational programs, all as described in more detail in the attached Statement of Philosophy of Awarding Educational Grants.
+We also understand that limited district funding may preclude teachers from attempting new and creative methods of improving students’ academic performance and classroom experience.
+To help lessen the financial burden of teachers’ development courses and to encourage innovative classroom projects, we are offering grants of up to $1,250 to reimburse Germantown School District teachers for costs incurred in connection with attending professional development courses that will relate directly to your students or implementing classroom and educational programs, all as described in more detail in the below Statement of Philosophy of Awarding Educational Grants.

 The number and amount of grants available will be determined each year by the Board of Directors of the Germantown Community Scholarship Fund, Inc. No grant may exceed $1,250 without the consent of the Board of Directors of the Germantown Community Scholarship Fund, Inc., and the Board may, from time to time, establish or modify the guidelines to be followed in connection with the grant program.